Rawrshak/Asset-Frameworks/Drafts/ContentContractMetadata.md

 `creator` and `owner` are human readable names to identify the creator of the contract.
 However, this shouldn't be made as the main source of contract legitimacy.
 Any front-facing UI should always show the creator address for the contract to verify contract legitimacy.

+`tags` is an array of strings that the front end will use to organize the contracts.

 `properties` is an additional field where developers and content creators can add their own additional information specific to their project or creations.

 ## Samples